-The following rules apply if you transfer from a position with an affiliate of the Company not participating in the Plan directly to a position as a covered employee:
+The following rules apply if you transfer prior to January 1, 2018 from a position with an affiliate of the Company not participating in the Plan directly to a position as a covered employee:

-- Your credited service will include any service credited to you for benefit accrual purposes under a qualified defined benefit pension plan maintained by the affiliate for its United States employees. - Your plan benefit will be reduced by any benefit you are entitled to receive from the affiliate's plan.
+- Your credited service will include any service credited to you for benefit accrual purposes under a qualified defined benefit pension plan maintained by the affiliate for its United States employees. - Your Plan benefit will be reduced by any benefit you are entitled to receive from the affiliate's plan.